-Canadian University Dubai has classrooms located in Halls B, C & D comprehensively fitted-out with comfortable chairs and workspace.
+Canadian University Dubai has classrooms comprehensively fitted-out with comfortable chairs and workspace.
 Each classroom has wireless network access and is equipped with overhead projectors and computer workstations that enable faculty members to enhance learning with interactive content.

 Computer Laboratories